Zapfenkiller/USB-Userport/Host-Demo/codeblocks/DemoApp/README.md

 improvements.
 For the time being it works and so it shall serve as a first C++ demo on how to use the USB-Userport.
-From here you are able to pace your own path.
+From here you should be able to pace your own path.